gynt/ucp_inputHandler/README.md

 As a second functionality, the handler also allows to create an alias for an input.
 Inputs that are not handled are given to the Crusader input function instead.
 If the input was registered as an alias, it is transformed to the specific other input for the backend.
+Since the CHAR messages are generated before reaching the handler function, text input functions normally.
+However, issues can happen if aliases are set that point to keys that interact with text, like *Enter*.

 At the moment, only keyboard inputs are handled at all.
 Additionally, the module includes a small fix regarding stuck arrow keys on focus switch.